 “There was a time I would have called Lisa Ko’s novel beautifully written, ambitious and moving, and all of that is true, but it’s more than that now: if you want to understand a forgotten and essential part of the world we live in, The Leavers is required reading.”

 Ko was inspired to write The Leavers after reading news stories about immigrant parents who were forcibly separated from their young children and, in some cases, saw their parental rights terminated—cases that remain relevant and timely as family separation and immigrant detention continue to dominate news headlines.
 The Leavers is the story of eleven-year-old Deming Guo, whose mother, Polly, goes to work at a Bronx nail salon and never comes home.
 With no one left to care for him, Deming is adopted by white parents who whisk him upstate and rename him Daniel Wilkinson—an “all-American” name.
 But Daniel can’t forget his mother’s disappearance or the community he left behind, and changing who he is proves much harder than changing his name.

 “Imperative reading: a vivid fictional exploration of what it means to belong and what it feels like when you don’t… Ko gives us an unsparing portrait of the resilience and grit it takes to risk everything to break free of tradition and start over in a foreign land.”

 —O, The Oprah Magazine

-Perfect for fans of Viet Thanh Nguyen’s The Refugees and Jean Kwok’s Girl in Translation, The Leavers has been called an “exceptionally well written, fully realized work of art portraying the circumstances and inner worlds—the motives and emotional weather—of its two central characters” (Barnes and Noble Review).
-Laila Lalami, author of The Moor’s Account, called Ko’s debut “a rich and sensitive portrait of lives lived across borders, cultures, and languages… One of the most engaging, deeply probing, and beautiful books I have read this year.”
+Boldly foregrounding issues of family, belonging and identity, The Leavers has been called an “exceptionally well written, fully realized work of art portraying the circumstances and inner worlds—the motives and emotional weather—of its two central characters” (Barnes and Noble Review).
+Laila Lalami, author of The Other Americans, called Ko’s debut “a rich and sensitive portrait of lives lived across borders, cultures, and languages… One of the most engaging, deeply probing, and beautiful books I have read this year.”
 In the context of widespread outrage over the forcible separation of immigrant parents and children, The Leavers feels both urgent and prescient.